RGBsec/rgbctf-backend/README.md

 - `MONGODB`: Required.
 This is a [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) used to connect to the backend database.
 If authentication or SSL is enabled, you must specify that in the connection string via the respective fields.
 - `COOKIESECRET`: Required.
 This is the secret used for [express-session](https://www.npmjs.com/package/express-session).
 This is used to sign the session ID cookie.
 It is recommended that this value is randomly generated.
 - `PORT`: Optional.
 This is the port used for this application.
 It defaults to `3000` if not specified.
+- `DEBUG`: Optional.
+Setting it to "rgbctf-backend" will cause debug messages to be logged.
 Then, to start the application, run:

 ```sh